The Feast of St Nikolas

 O God, hep us follow the example of Nikolas,

-who loved the poor, weak, and the young,
+who loved the poor,

 giving what he had to those who had little.